News

 BY JIM GRAHAM

-Through the program’s Distinguished Speaker Series, every Friday’s chapel brought a New Hampshire-based leader to speak about their work in fields ranging from public policy, medicine and the arts to computer technology, human rights, entrepreneurship, international relations and more.
+Through the program’s New Hampshire Leadership Institute, Granite State-based leaders came to campus to speak about their work in fields ranging from public policy, medicine and the arts to computer technology, human rights, entrepreneurship, international relations and more.

-The series is at the heart of the ASP New Hampshire Leadership Institute, which was launched in 2020 as the COVID-19 pandemic necessitated the development of virtual offerings to complement online-only major courses.
-Connecting leaders with students via video chats proved so popular that the meetings were continued with the Distinguished Speaker Series when the ASP’s in-person programming resumed in 2021.
+The Leadership Institute was launched in 2020 as the COVID-19 pandemic necessitated the development of virtual offerings to complement online-only major courses.
+Connecting leaders with students via video chats proved so popular that institute continued when the ASP’s in-person programming resumed in 2021.

 Advanced Studies Program Director Michelle Taffe ASP’85 says that nurturing the college-and-beyond leadership potential of ASP students is one of the summer program’s primary objectives.
 “These are such talented students and making it possible for them to have genuine conversations with these leaders is a great way to show them that they can be leaders of the future,” she says.